Upward Arrow Icon - Navigation

 7. Setting Pricing Strategy

-In the SaaS world, pricing strategy goes beyond the freemium model to include features like tiered pricing, dynamic pricing, and usage-based pricing.
-A tech startup needs to build flexibility into its pricing strategy to cater to different customer needs at scale.
+In addition to offering a freemium version, the SaaS company's pricing strategy may include a range of features such as tiered pricing, dynamic pricing, and usage-based pricing.
+A tech startup must allow flexibility in its pricing strategy to serve different customer needs as much as possible.

 For Example: Slack